We care about Aflac’s policyholders affected by the recent weather:

 Aflac offers various term and whole life insurance options with a variety of benefits that may be available for veterans.

 Unfortunately, veterans don’t get life insurance for free.
-However, many life insurance plans for veterans come with reasonable premiums.
-So, although you’ll have to pay for a policy, you can enjoy affordable coverage.
+However, many life insurance plans for veterans come with agreeable premiums.
+So, although you’ll have to pay for a policy, you can enjoy competitive coverage.

 The cost of life insurance for veterans varies from company to company.
 Premium payments will typically depend on your age, medical history, coverage goals, and history of smoking.
 If you choose to go with a private company, the rates also vary between term and whole life insurance plans.
 The best plan for you may depend on what coverage you need and how much you’re willing to pay in premiums.